Last updated on November 26th, 2024 at 11:17 am

 Conclusion:

-There are several risk factors that may increase the likelihood of thyroid problems.
+Several risk factors may increase the likelihood of thyroid problems.
 Firstly, a family history of thyroid disorders can increase one’s risk.
-Secondly, age is also a significant factor, as the risk of thyroid problems increases with age.
+Secondly, age is also a significant factor, as the risk of thyroid problems increases.

 Understanding the connection between thyroid function and hypertension is crucial for managing both conditions.
 Regular check-ups, lifestyle changes, and appropriate treatment can help maintain optimal thyroid health and blood pressure levels.